chriscrsmith/SunflowerAberrantSplicing/README.md

-Below is an example workflow using Chris's scripts.
+Below is an example workflow.